GaioTransposon/metadata_mining/README.md

 <a name="gpt-runs-evaluation"></a>
 #### GPT runs evaluation:

 This script compares biome and sub-biome annotations per GPT run against the benchmark's.
-In this manner GPT runs in which different seetings were used (creativity or other paramters), can be compared for performance.
+In this manner the performance of GPT runs in which different settings were used (creativity parameters or other parameters), can be compared.
 You can use my --map_file (gpt_file_label_map.tsv) if you are reproducing my results (GPT performance).
-If you have your own GPT files you will need to edit gpt_file_label_map.tsv to reflect your file names and corresponding labels.
+If you have your own GPT files you will need to edit gpt_file_label_map.tsv to reflect your file names and your labels of choice.

 ```
 docker run -it --rm \
   -v ~/MicrobeAtlasProject:/MicrobeAtlasProject \
   -v ~/github/metadata_mining/scripts:/app/scripts \
+  -e WORK_DIR=/MicrobeAtlasProject \
+  -e SCRIPTS_DIR=/app/scripts \
   metadmin \
   python /app/scripts/validate_biomes_subbiomes.py \
-    --work_dir . \
-    --map_file gpt_file_label_map.tsv
+    --map_tsv gpt_file_label_map.tsv \
+    --gold_dict gold_dict.pkl
 ```

 <a name="overall-gpt-performance"></a>